pauline-ng/SIFT4G_Create_Genomic_DB/README.md

 A SIFT database is made for each chromosome in the file \<chr\>.gz  The SIFT database structure is described [here](http://sift-dna.org/sift4g/AnnotateVariants.html#SIFT4G_DB_STRUCTURE)

     zcat <chr>.gz | more   # does it look all right? zcat <chr>.gz | grep CDS | more # SIFT numeric scores will be in columns 10-12.
-If it says "NA", that's a problem
+If too many rows say "NA", that's a problem

 ## <a name="annotate"></a> Annotate VCF files with the SIFT Database